ip413/scons/README.md

 # Signed console (scons)

-Signed console will automaticly trace time, function, file and print it in fixed width line.
+Signed console will automaticly print time, function, file in fixed width line.
-Useful for faster debugging, where you don't want to write any identification details for every log, like:
+Useful for faster debugging, when you don't want to write any identification details for every log, like:

-> console.log(1)
-> console.log("end")
+> console.log(1); console.log("end") // etc.

-etc.

 Use it like standard console, for example:

 > var scons = require("scons");
 > scons.log()

 will print